garkerwy/q4/README.md

 First ask : Do you want to play a country game or city game?
 (try to create those codes, if it too complicated then there is no need to change game)

-Making a presentation to explain my project. worked on the presentation